What we’re doing

 Knoydart is a beautiful and spectacular landscape in one of the most remote parts of Scotland.
 However, centuries of burning and over-grazing by sheep and deer have damaged the habitat here.
 This followed population clearances in the mid-1800s when private landowners forced the local people to leave to make way for sheep farming.

-Since purchasing Li and Coire Dhorrcail in 1987, we’ve planted native tree species and reduced deer numbers.
+Since purchasing Li and Coire Dhorrcail in 1987, we’ve planted native tree species and reduced deer numbers (find out more about our deer management and the West Knoydart Deer Management Group).
 Now we’re starting to see the natural regeneration of birch, oak, hazel, rowan, Scots pine and other tree species.

 Native wildlife has returned with the trees.
 This includes pine marten, roe deer, bats and many types of woodland birds.
 There are also otters, foxes, water voles, buzzards and different types of eagle.
 As the years go by, we hope to see more biodiversity as the woodland expands.